About Sara J. Henry

 Her novels have won the Anthony Award, Agatha Award, Mary Higgins Clark Award, and Silver Falchion Award.
 Both novels were Target picks and A Cold and Lonely Place has appeared in Readers Digest Select Editions in multiple countries.

 Sara is from Oak Ridge, Tennessee.
 She graduated from the University of Tennessee and Carleton University in Ottawa, Ontario, and attended journalism classes at the University of Florida.
-She now lives on a dirt road in southern Vermont and spends several weeks a year in Tennessee.
+She now lives in Vermont.

 She now edits and acquires for Crooked Lane Books.
 Query guidelines are here.

 Novels she edited: EVERY HIDDEN THING, HALF DEAD, GRAVEYARD FIELDS, DEVIL'S CHEW TOY, IT DIES WITH YOU and the upcoming THE NIGHTMARE MAN, NEVER NAME THE DEAD, WHAT MEETS THE EYE, OTHER PEOPLE'S SECRETS, and I KNOW WHAT YOU DID.